 Significant wave height (Hs) is the most common sea state parameter and is defined as 4 times the standard deviation of the surface elevation in a record that is typically 20 minutes long.
 Hs is used in all applications, from navigation safety to coastal engineering.
+The acronym SWH is also used for that same quantity in most remote sensing publications.

 Besides Hs, the time and/or spatial scales of the waves are of interest because they determine the energy flux associated to the wave field (proportional to the wave period for linear waves), forces on structures, the extent of the coastal run-up, among others.
-Also, the direction of wave propagation are relevant for many aspects including the impact on shorelines and navigation hazards.
-More details can be found in [13,14].
+Also, the direction of wave propagation is relevant for many aspects including the impact on shorelines and navigation hazards.
+More details can be found in Ardhuin et al. (2019).